 - Teaching assistant and student

-Lesley also prohibits romantic or sexual relationships between members of the Lesley community when one of those individuals has an advisory, supervisory, or managerial responsibility over the other (collectively, “supervisory relationships,” defined below).
+Lesley also prohibits romantic or sexual relationships between members of the Lesley community when one of those individuals has an advisory, supervisory, or managerial responsibility over the other.
+(Collectively, “supervisory relationships.”
+View Definition of Supervisory Relationship for a further description.)

 Definition of Supervisory Relationship